jarnaldich/jarnaldich.github.com/_posts/2011-08-07-raw-strings-in-racket.markdown

 Check out [This other
 article](http://matt.might.net/articles/implementing-a-programming-language/)
-to see how to develop a language by only affecting the expander layer (that is, with macros, so that the language is still made up of s-expressions).
+to see how to develop an interpreter for two small languages, but without using Racket's language extension mechanisms (evaluation is performed at run-time, through an eval function).